 I am the Academic Director of IE’s Masters in Finance.
 My role involves designing the curriculum and selecting the faculty, which is mostly comprised of practitioners of finance.

-Additionally, I teach the Macro and Markets update course, in which I actively use FT and similar resources to help my students understand how the world of economics interacts with the world of finance, analyzing the most recent relevant impacts in the markets and their interconnections.
+Additionally, I teach the Macro and Markets update course, in which I actively use FT and similar resources to help my students understand how the world of economics interacts with the world of finance, analysing the most recent relevant impacts in the markets and their interconnections.

 How do you use the FT in your classes or as part of your curriculum?